NiklasMelton/AdaptiveResonanceLib/paper.md

 developers working in Python-based environments face challenges when trying to incorporate ART models into their machine learning pipelines.

-**artlib** addresses these challenges by offering a comprehensive and modular collection of ART models, including both elementary and compound ART architectures.
+In contrast, **artlib** offers a comprehensive and modular collection of ART models, including both elementary and compound ART architectures.
 It is designed for interoperability with popular Python tools, enabling users to easily integrate ART models into machine learning workflows, optimize models using scikit-learn's `GridSearchCV`, and preprocess data using standard libraries.
+Further, **artlib** provides users the flexibility to construct their own compound ART modules (those art modules deriving properties from other, elementary modules) which may or may not exist in published literature. **artlib** also provides a template in the source code to encourage users to develop and experiment with their own custom ART algorithms.
 This flexibility and integration make **artlib** a powerful resource for both research and practical applications.

 # Adaptive Resonance Theory (ART)